Depression in the elderly creates several challenges for both seniors & caregivers. Learn more about this issue & how to support a loved one today.

 MeetCaregivers has many qualified in-home care workers who can meet your loved one’s needs.
 We’ll work with you to find the right match and ensure peace of mind so you can focus on helping your loved one improve.

-Check out the Blog to find more resources and articles to support seniors’ and caregivers’ wellbeing and health.
+Check out the Blog for more resources and articles to support seniors’ and caregivers’ wellbeing and health.

 - Avera, A. M. (2019, June 8). (thesis).
 Differences in Mental Health Education Across Baby Boomers, Generation X, and Millennials.
 Digital Commons@Georgia Southern.
 Retrieved September 23, 2019, from https://digitalcommons.georgiasouthern.edu/honors-theses/294.